What To Do If There Is A Possum In Your Yard

 Step 7.
 Call a Professional

-If you’re uncomfortable trapping the possum yourself or if the possum problem seems overwhelming, consider contacting a wildlife removal professional in Jacksonville, North Carolina, and surrounding areas in Eastern North Carolina.
+If you’re uncomfortable trapping the possum yourself or if the possum problem seems overwhelming, consider contacting a wildlife removal professional in Eastern North Carolina.
 Our team at B&T Pest Control can safely and humanely remove the possum from your property and help you implement measures to prevent future invasions.

 In some cases, you might need to call your local animal control for assistance, especially if the opossum is injured or appears sick.